Hockey Development

 Trey Wilson

-Drafted USHL Phase I (Fargo) • 2025–26 TPH Academy Impact Player of the Year
+Drafted USHL Phase I (Fargo) & NAHL Round 3 (Bismarck) • 2025–26 TPH Academy Impact Player of the Year

 WHL